moogacs/docs.buf.build/docs/tour/push-a-module.md

 ## 7.4 Push the Module {#push-the-module}

-Push the module to the `buf.build/$BUF_USER/petapis` repository with the following command (in the `petapis` directory containing your `buf.yaml`):
+Push the module to the `buf.build/$BUF_USER/petapis` repository with this command (in the `petapis` directory containing your `buf.yaml`):

 ```terminal